Tonnyderrick/airbnb-clone-project/airbnb-clone-project/README.md

 - **Purpose**: Docker helps package the application and its dependencies into containers, ensuring consistency across development, testing, and production environments.

 ###  CI/CD Pipelines (e.g., GitHub Actions)
-- **Purpose**: CI/CD automates testing, building, and deployment of the application whenever changes are made, improving developer productivity and software quality.
+**Purpose**: CI/CD automates testing, building, and deployment of the application whenever changes are made, improving developer productivity and software quality.

+ ## Database Design
+The application will use a relational database to manage key entities.
+Below are the main tables and their relationships.

+Entities and Key Fields
+ Users
+id (Primary Key)

+name

+email

+password_hash

+user_type (e.g., host, guest)

+Relationships:

+A user can own multiple properties.

+A user can make multiple bookings.

+A user can write multiple reviews.

+A user can make multiple payments.

+Properties
+id (Primary Key)

+user_id (Foreign Key → Users)

+title

+description

+location

+Relationships:

+Each property belongs to a user (host).

+A property can have multiple bookings.

+A property can receive multiple reviews.

+Bookings
+id (Primary Key)

+user_id (Foreign Key → Users)

+property_id (Foreign Key → Properties)

+start_date

+end_date

+Relationships:

+A booking is made by a user (guest) for a property.

+A booking can be associated with one payment.

+## Reviews
+id (Primary Key)

+user_id (Foreign Key → Users)

+property_id (Foreign Key → Properties)

+rating

+comment

+Relationships:

+A review is written by a user for a property.

+## Payments
+id (Primary Key)

+user_id (Foreign Key → Users)

+booking_id (Foreign Key → Bookings)

+amount

+payment_date

+Relationships:

+A payment is made by a user for a specific booking.